MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 #### DualEngineBrowserCommitted

-Notify the browser that it has been committed and is no longer speculative.
+Notifies the browser that it has been committed and is no longer speculative.

 > public HRESULT [DualEngineBrowserCommitted](#dualenginebrowsercommitted)()

 #### DualEngineClose

-Close the browser instance.
+Closes the browser instance.

 > public HRESULT [DualEngineClose](#dualengineclose)()